Moad26/Transformer-therapist/README.md

 python main.py --eval_only --model_checkpoint ../model/final_model.pt
 ```

-Evaluate using the latest checkpoint:
+Or use the latest checkpoint:

 ```bash
 python main.py --eval_only